-October 4, 2019
+October 2, 2020

 We are providing access to our proxy materials over the Internet pursuant to the Securities and Exchange Commission's "notice and access" rules.
-On or about October 4, 2019, we expect to mail to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") that will indicate how to access our 2019 Proxy Statement and Fiscal 2019 Annual Report on the Internet and will include instructions on how you can receive a paper copy of the annual meeting materials, including the notice of annual meeting, proxy statement, and proxy card.
+On or about October 2, 2020, we expect to mail to our shareholders a Notice of Internet Availability of Proxy Materials (the "Notice") that will indicate how to access our 2020 Proxy Statement and Fiscal 2020 Annual Report on the Internet and will include instructions on how you can receive a paper copy of the annual meeting materials, including the notice of annual meeting, proxy statement, and proxy card.

 Whether or not you expect to attend the meeting in person, please submit voting instructions for your shares promptly using the directions on your Notice, or, if you elected to receive printed proxy materials by mail, your proxy card, to vote by one of the following methods: 1) over the Internet at www.voteproxy.com or 2) if you elected to receive printed proxy materials by mail, by marking, dating, and signing your proxy card and returning it in the accompanying postage-paid envelope.
 Even if you have voted by proxy, you may still vote in person if you attend the meeting.
 Please note, however, that if your shares are held of record by a broker, bank, or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.
+In addition, due to social distancing protocols related to the COVID-19 pandemic mandated by state and local authorities, space may be limited and seating at the meeting will be available on a first-come, first-served basis, so you are strongly encouraged to vote your shares in advance of the meeting.